What is Volume in Physics?

 Volume in Thermodynamics

-In the field of thermodynamics, the volume of a system is a significant extensive parameter for describing the state’s thermodynamic state.
+In the field of Thermodynamics, the Volume of a system is a significantly extensive parameter for describing the state’s thermodynamic state.

 Volume is a state function and is independent of some thermodynamic properties like pressure and temperature.